Joyceqym/Movie-review-prediction/README.md

 ### **Instructions to run:**
-1. Please tun the part2code.ipynb.
+1. Please run the part2code.ipynb from top to bottom.
 2. Since training model and predicting performs an exhaustive evaluation of all the models across all the features, it may takes a long time to execute.